raspberrypilearning/using-pip-on-windows/worksheet.md

     ![Python is on the path](images/python-working.png)

-    If you get an error message instead, follow the steps below to add Python to your PATH.
+    If you saw Python start up, skip to the next section.
+If you saw an error message instead, follow the steps below to add Python to your PATH.

 1. In the Windows search bar, type in `python.exe` but DON’T click on it in the menu.
 Instead, __right click__ on it and select **Open file location**